bmos/FG-luacheck/README.md

 Warns about cyclomatic complexity > 35 (anything above 10 is pretty bad).

-Contains stds definitions for: corerpg, dnd2e, dnd35e, dnd4e, dnd5e, pfrpg, pfrpg2, sfrpg
+Contains stds definitions for: corerpg, dnd2e, dnd35e, dnd4e, dnd5e, pfrpg, pfrpg2, sfrpg, all of my current extensions.

 It ignores global variable warnings for all global variables matching these patterns:
 * OOB_[%u_]+